 - Low brake fluid in the reservoir

-- Wetness at a caliper, wheel cylinder, brake hose, line fitting, or along a hard line
+- Wetness at a caliper, wheel cylinder, brake hose, line fitting, or under the master cylinder

 - Brake warning light on